PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 ##### GSEA report

-When the GSEA software has completed its analysis, the 'Status' inside the  'GSEA reports' panel will update to 'Success ...'
-(Figure 5, bottom left).
+When the GSEA software has completed its analysis, the `Status` inside the  `GSEA reports` panel will update to `Success ...` (Figure 5, bottom left).
 You may click this link to view the HTML report inside a browser (Figure 8).
 Alternatively, open the `index.html` file located in the GSEA results directory in a browser.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_8 }}){: .img-responsive }

 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 8.
 The GSEA Report.</strong> Example of a GSEA report opened inside a browser.
 The links inside this report reference local files declared in the GSEA results folder.
-Note the two sections, one for each class: In our case the 'na_pos' phenotype corresponds to the 'BrCa' class and 'na_neg' refers to the 'HD' class.
+Note the two sections, one for each class: In our case the <code>na_pos</code> phenotype corresponds to the BrCa class and <code>na_neg</code> refers to the HD class.
 </div>

 > You can read the complete guide to [Interpreting GSEA Results](http://software.broadinstitute.org/gsea/doc/GSEAUserGuideTEXT.htm#_Interpreting_GSEA_Results){:target="_blank"} that includes a description of the GSEA report.

 Below we will briefly highlight a few aspects to take special note of.

-##### 'Enrichment in phenotype'
+##### Enrichment in phenotype

 There are two sections by this name which refers to those gene sets with positive and negative enrichment scores, respectively (Figure 8).
-Recall that in the step [Process Data]({{ site.baseurl }}/{{ page.workflow.process_data }}) we assessed gene expression in the 'BrCa' class relative to the 'HD' class.
-Consequently, in our case, the 'na_pos' phenotype corresponds to the 'BrCa' class and 'na_neg' refers to the 'HD' class.
+Recall that in the step [Process Data]({{ site.baseurl }}/{{ page.workflow.process_data }}) we assessed gene expression in the BrCa class relative to the HD class.
+Consequently, in our case, the `na_pos` phenotype corresponds to the BrCa class and `na_neg` refers to the HD class.
 We briefly discuss the meaning of two of the entries in this section below.

 - **Snapshot of the enrichment results.** Recall from Box 1, Step 2 that during GSEA, an enrichment score (ES) is calculated for each candidate gene set.
 The snapshots display the raw data that GSEA uses in its calculations: The ES is the peak vertical axis value of this plot.
 Roughly speaking, the magnitude of the ES is indicative of the chances that it will be deemed significant.
 If you look inside your GSEA home folder you will see `pos_snapshot.html` and `neg_snapshot.html`.
-For the 'na_pos' case, click on the link for `Snapshot of enrichment results` to bring up a panel of enrichment score plots; There should be an entry for our old friend the IL-5 signal transduction pathway, which you can click to bring up the full report showing the summary, genes and the enrichment plot (Figure 9).
+For the `na_pos` case, click on the link for `Snapshot of enrichment results` to bring up a panel of enrichment score plots; There should be an entry for our old friend the IL-5 signal transduction pathway, which you can click to bring up the full report showing the summary, genes and the enrichment plot (Figure 9).

   ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_9 }}){: .img-responsive.ht-400 }